jessegmeyerlab/proteomics-tutorial/manuscript.md

 Evidence suggests that the distribution of peptide charge states can be maniupulated through chemical additives [@PMID:22610994].

 #### Electrospray Mechanism
+![**Electrospray Ionization**
+Charged droplets are formed, their size is reduced due to evaporation until charge repulsion leads to Coulomb fission and results in charged analyte molecules.](images/ESI.png){#fig:ESI-mechanism tag="1" width="100%"}

+The main goal of ESI is the production of gas-phase ions from electrolyte ions in solution.
+During the process of ionization, the solution emerging from the electrospray needle or capillary is distorted into a Taylor cone and charged droplets are formed.
+The charged droplets subsequently decrease in size due to solvent evaporation.
+As the droplets shrink, the charge density and Coulombic repulsion increase.
+This process destabilizes the droplets until the repulsion between the charges is higher than the surface tension and they fission (Coulomb explosion) [@PMID:19551695] [@PMID:23134552].
+Typical bottom-up proteomics experiments make use of acidic analyte solutions which leads to the formation of positively charged analyte molecules due to an excess presence of protons.

 <!-- TODO, explicitly describe the taylor cone and coulombic explosion -->
 <!-- TODO: discussion of ionizaation mechanisms, ion evaporation versus charge residue model -->